jonasschmedtmann/complete-node-bootcamp/README.md

 ### Q1: How do I download the files?

-**A:** If you're new to GitHub and just want to download the entire code, hit the green button saying "Code", and then choose the "Download ZIP" option.
+**A:** If you're new to GitHub and just want to download the entire code, hit the green button saying "Code", and then choose the "Download ZIP" option. **File Size: 288 MB**

 ### Q2: I'm stuck in one of the projects.
 Where do I get help?